 - i.
-Portable Concrete Crushing Plants (two units) To crush concrete and masonry - ii.
+Concrete Crushing Machine To crush concrete and masonry - ii.
 Excavators For the systematic removal of floors slabs and walls - ii.
 Front end loaders To handle material on each elevation - v.
 Hydraulic Breaker attachments To break concrete slabs and walls and downsize and break apart concrete and masonry prior to crushing - vi.
-Grapple Bucket attachments To move irregularly shaped demolition debris
+Grapple Bucket attachments To move irregularly shaped demolition debris - vii.
+"Skip Buckets" To be used during deconstruction to transport material to grade level.